Some people think on-page SEO is just throwing your keywords on the page.

 In short, any websites offering health, financial, or legal advice will be under greater scrutiny going forward.

-The main reason is that incorrect, unproven, or inaccurate information in these spaces can actually hurt a person.
+The main reason is that incorrect, unproven, or inaccurate information in these spaces can hurt a person.

 72. Does your page have the appropriate disclaimers?